DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/open-reports.md

 ---
 # Open Reports

-Use one of the following commands.
-The invoked standard **Save** dialog allows you to locate and open previously [saved reports](save-reports.md).
+You can use one of the following commands to open a report.
+The invoked **Save** dialog allows you to locate and open previously [saved reports](save-reports.md).

 ### Use the Ribbon Application Menu